AlaskanTuna/energy-data-logger/README.md

 6. Connect the OTG adapter to a LAN device (client), the DHCP service on the Pi will allocate an IP address to the it automatically.

 ### Setting Up Systemd for eth0 Interface

-*For some reason, the eth0 static IP won't be up unless there is a carrier or is manually configured.
-Therefore, we create a temporary solution for this.*
+>**Note:** For some reason, the eth0 static IP won't be up unless there is a carrier or is manually configured.
+Therefore, we create a temporary solution for this.

 1. Create the systemd unit file: